 Studies have found that school performance, school attendance, teacher interaction and school/leisure conflict are all dimensions of adolescent stress and all are significantly associated with psychological distress (Sweeting et al, 2010).
 On the other hand, a heightened emphasis on achievement in schools may marginalize and demotivate students identified as unlikely to succeed.
-School disengagement has been associated with negative psychological and behavioural outcomes (Sweeting et al, 2010).

-Engagement in and success at school is an important marker of the wellbeing of students and, concomitantly, improved wellbeing has a positive effect on academic performance (cf Franklin et al 2009; Durlak et al 2011).
-In support of the latter point, recent studies have made strong links between academic outcomes and the quality of relationships in schools, prosocial behaviour and resilience (DECS 2010).
+School disengagement has been associated with negative psychological and behavioral outcomes (Sweeting et al, 2010).
+Engagement in and success at school is an important marker of the wellbeing of students and, concomitantly, improved wellbeing has a positive effect on academic performance (Franklin et al 2009; Durlak et al 2011).
+In support of the latter point, recent studies have made strong links between academic outcomes and the quality of relationships in schools, prosocial behavior and resilience (DECS 2010).
 Research consistently states that there is a relationship between addressing the social outcomes of children and subsequent positive academic outcomes.

-For the purposes of the project, it was decided that among skills that affect peer relationships should find educational (key) learners competencies /cognitive abilities and teacher competencies
+For the purposes of the project, it was decided that among skills that affect peer relationships should find educational (key) learners competencies /cognitive abilities and teacher competencies studies: 19082007.
+Research on Social Work Practice, vol. 19, no 6, pp 667-677.